DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 https://github.com/DavidMcMorrow/The-Best-Tetris-AIs-Ever

 -----Group Contributions-----

 Analysed the results and wrote the report by Brendan O'Connell (16319077)

 El Tetris write up and code was done by David McMorrow (16338955)

 Genetic Algorithm write up and code was done by Jack Mac Namara (16321927)

-Cross entrophy write up and code was done by Matthew Runswick (16316898)
+Cross Entropy write up and code was done by Matthew Runswick (16316898)

 Deep Q learning write up and code was done by Laura Fortune (16322647)